RJPearson94/terraform-provider-twilio/docs/data-sources/messaging_alpha_senders.md

 # twilio_messaging_alpha_senders Data Source

-Use this data source to access information about an existing Programmable Messaging alphanumeric sender.
+Use this data source to access information about the alphanumeric senders associated with an existing Programmable Messaging service.
 See the [API docs](https://www.twilio.com/docs/sms/services/api/alphasender-resource) for more information

 For more information on Programmable Messaging, see the product [page](https://www.twilio.com/messaging)